hkotek/hkotek.com/_posts/2022-12-26-altac-how-to-get-started-1.md

 * Are there types of companies, industries, or jobs you wouldn't want to do?
 Some common examples may include working for the government in certain capacities or working for certain companies whose products you may not support.
 * Are there locations you do/don't want to live in?
 * Are there other properties of the team or company you join that are deal-breakers?
-For example concerning the diversity of the leadership, whether it's privately owned or public, characteristic of your future direct manager, types of work you wouldn't do in any company, etc.
+For example concerning the diversity of the leadership, whether it's privately owned or public, characteristics or work style of your manager, types of work you wouldn't do in any situation, etc.

-Finally, you should also ask yourself: **do you want a job related to your academic field of studies**?
+Finally, you should also ask yourself: **do you want a job that is related to your academic field of studies**?
 That's not necessarily a given, and even if you say yes, there are different levels of engagement with the topic that might work for you.
 For a linguist, do you care if the product you work on is language-related, or that the job itself is language-related (those are not the same!)?
 Do you want to engage with language data directly or would you be happy doing more of a higher-level analysis where you don't usually engage with the raw data itself?

 ## Learn about different jobs and industries